ethbak/ithaka-smart-search/README.md

 ### Latency

 Ithaka provides _sub-90 ms_ routing time (time from user input to decision) for non-URL queries.
-This represents only a moderate increase in latency for Google searches and a negligeable effect on AI search engine's and general LLM's time-to-first-token.
+This represents only a moderate increase in latency for Google searches and a negligible effect on AI search engines' and general LLMs' time-to-first-token.

 | Tool | Latency | Ithaka Routing Percentage|
 |------|----------|------|